ǃKung languages: Speakers

 If the ǃKung dialects are counted together, they would make the third-most-populous click language after Khoekhoe and Sandawe.
 The most populous ǃKung variety, Juǀʼhoan, is perhaps tied for third place with Naro.

 Estimates vary, but there are probably around 15,000 speakers.
 Counting is difficult because speakers are scattered on farms, interspersed with speakers of other languages, but Brenzinger (2011) counts 9,000 in Namibia, 2,000 in Botswana, 3,700 in South Africa and 1,000 in Angola (down from perhaps 8,000 in 1975).

 Until the mid–late twentieth century, the northern dialects were widespread in southern and central Angola.
 However, most ǃKung fled the Angolan Civil War to Namibia (primarily to the Caprivi Strip), where they were recruited into the South African Defence Force special forces against the Angolan Army and SWAPO.
 At the end of the Border War, more than one thousand fighters and their families were relocated to Schmidtsdrift in South Africa amid uncertainty over their future in Namibia.
 After more than a decade living in precarious conditions, the post-Apartheid government bought and donated land for a permanent settlement at Platfontein, near Schmidtsdrift.

 Only Juǀʼhoan is written, and it is not sufficiently intelligible with the Northwestern dialects for the same literature to be used for both.

+Classification

+ǃKung constituted one of the branches of the putative Khoisan language family, and was called Northern Khoisan in that scenario, but the unity of Khoisan has never been demonstrated and is now regarded as spurious.
+Nonetheless, the anthropological term "Khoisan" has been retained as a term of convenience.

+The only demonstrated relative of ǃKung is ǂʼAmkoe - see Kxʼa languages.